Light Fluffy Cornbread

 Notes

-• This cornbread freezes easily.
+• This cornbread freezes well.

 • The nutritional value is based on 1 square of 2.5 x 2.5 inches of cornbread.